vsthepen/Maven-Toys---Sales-Analysis-Report-Development-Project/README.md

 **3. Performance Analysis:**

 Ran the Performance Analyzer to identify and fix potential bottlenecks.
 The maximum report render time was ~1.6 seconds (~1648ms), well within the ideal threshold of 2 seconds.

+Before performance analyzer was run, i cleared the visual cache to ensure accurate execution time was captured.
+When visuals use cached data, Power BI retrieves result directly from memory rather than executing the full DAX query or refreshing data from the source which can give misleading low execution times.

 ![image](https://github.com/user-attachments/assets/19866680-a3e3-4b02-9e39-327464006073)